 You are writing captions or labels for fields in forms, for example “Name” or “Date of birth”.
-Should they be finished with a colon, or not?
+Is it important to add a colon after each label, or not?

 Previously, I said that as I’d never seen any user bothered by the colon/lack of colon – it didn’t matter.
 And my advice was to pick one and stick with it.

-Rumour has it that screen-readers ARE bothered by the presence or absence of the colon.
-For example, Tom Haggie drew my attention to a software checklist at http://www.usdoj.gov/crt/508/archive/oldsoftware.html.
-It includes the question:
+It seemed that, back in 2006, screen-readers were bothered by the presence or absence of the colon.
+For example, Tom Haggie drew my attention to an accessibility checklist that included the question:

 ‘Are all descriptions or labels for fields positioned immediately to the left or directly above the control, and do they end in a colon, so that it is easy for screen reading software to associate the labels with the corresponding fields?’